 - Mobile phone or credit.
 Try a practical gift, like a mobile phone or phone credit to keep in touch with family and friends.

 - Airline ticket.
-Although travel is off the cards for Christmas this year, you could offer your domestic worker an airline ticket so that she can get together with her family at a future date.
+Although travel is still a little tricky, you could offer your domestic worker an airline ticket so that she can get together with her family at a future date.
 As this is an expensive gift, you can rather give her cash with a card explaining to her that this is a contribution to help pay for her next flight.

 - Hiking shoes or other hobby equipment.
 To identify a more personal gift, you need to know what kind of hobbies your helper has.
 If she likes hiking, you can offer her a new pair of shoes.
 She may be a fashion addict, so you could choose some nice clothes or accessories.

 - Vouchers.
 If you are not very sure about what your domestic helper is interested in, you can give her restaurant vouchers so she or her family can enjoy a great Christmas dinner, or vouchers for something that she would not have experienced otherwise.
 Gift cards are also a good option so that she can buy what she prefers: clothes, jewellery, shoes, or make-up.

 - Courses.
 There are many courses available in Hong Kong for learning new skills.
 This includes courses for financial literacy for helpers, crafts, languages, music, cooking and more.